Nyanyan/Egaroucid4/README.md

 ## Abstract

-Egaroucid3 is an Othello AI.
+Egaroucid 4 is an Othello AI.

 **You can [play this AI on the Web](https://www.egaroucid.nyanyan.dev/).**